-The NZeTA can be obtained by completing a simple and straightforward online application form.
-Applicants must provide their personal details, travel information and passport data.
-For those who are travelling for tourism purposes the payment will include the International Visitor Conservation and Tourism Levy (IVL).
+The New Zealand eTA is an Electronic Travel Authority for travelers wishing to visit New Zealand for short-term stays up to 3 months from arrival.
+It was introduced to simplify visa processes for citizens of eligible countries who want to travel within New Zealand for short-term stays.
+The NZeTA can be obtained by completing a simple online application form.
+Applicants must provide their personal details, travel information, and passport data.
+The payment will include the International Visitor Conservation and Tourism Levy (IVL) for those traveling for tourism purposes.
 Australian permanent residents are not required to pay the IVL.

-Travelers can apply for the New Zealand eTA at any time before their expected departure date.
-Most applications will be processed within 1 business day, however some applications may take longer to process, up to 3 business days.
-The NZeTA has a validity of 2 years from the moment of approval and can be used for multiple entries.
+The New Zealand eTA grants visitors a stay of up to ninety (90) days in New Zealand.
+Travelers can apply for the New Zealand eTA before their expected departure date.
+Most applications will be processed within one business day.
+However, some applications may take longer to process, up to 48-72 hours.
+The NZeTA is valid for two years from approval and can be used for multiple entries.

-|Spain||Seychelles||South Korea||Switzerland||Taiwan||United Kingdom||UAE||United States||Uruguay||Vatican City|
+|Taiwan||UK||UAE||United States||Uruguay||Vatican City|

-|Nauru||Palau||Panama||Papua New Guinea||Paraguay||Peru||Philippines||Solomon Islands||Samoa||Thailand|
+|Panama||Papua New Guinea||Paraguay||Peru||Philippines||Solomon Islands|